-Have you ever wondered why your relationships can bring up so much anxiety?
-Our relationship success and struggles relate back to how much consistent loving attention we received as a child (nurture), and they also reflect your true nature.
-Your "attachment style" reflects the quality of the emotional bonds that we formed as children when we were trying to get your primary needs when you were young, as well as your inborn preferences for self-regulation or co-regulation.
+Have you ever wondered why relationships can bring up so much anxiety?
+Your relationship successes and struggles relate back to how much consistent loving attention you received as a child (nurture), and they also reflect your true nature.
+Your "attachment style" reflects the quality of the emotional bonds that you formed when you were trying to get your primary needs when you were young, as well as your inborn preferences for self-regulation or co-regulation.

-Your early experience of attachment to your primary caregivers stimulated the growth of the neural pathways that continue to influence the relationship patterns in your life today.
+Early experiences of attachment to your primary caregivers stimulated the growth of the neural pathways that continue to influence the relationship patterns in your life today.
 Your particular "attachment style" influences your social, emotional, and cognitive development.
-And, it has a strong influence on the success or failure of your intimate relationships.
+Your attachment style has a strong influence on the success or failure of your intimate relationships.

 The Four Attachment Styles

-There is also a fourth attachment style, discovered by Mary Main, called disorganized attachment.
-People with disorganized attachment typically had caregivers that displayed frightening and inconsistent behaviours.
-The caregivers offered both comfort and fear, which is very confusing to a child.
+4. Disorganized Attachment: There is also a fourth attachment style, later named by Mary Main, called disorganized attachment.
+If you have a disorganized attachment style you typically had caregivers that displayed frightening and inconsistent behaviours.
+Your caregivers likely offered both comfort and fear, which was confusing.

-4. People with a disorganized attachment style use a variety of attachment behaviours in attempts to get their needs met, but do not have consistent coping mechanisms like the other three styles.
+If you have a disorganized attachment style you will use a variety of attachment behaviours in an attempt to get your needs met, but you will not have consistent coping mechanisms like the other three styles.
 You will lack a coherent approach to relationships.
 On the one hand, you want to love and be loved.
 On the other hand, you will be afraid to let anyone in.

 Earned Secure Attachment